Innocent spouse (relief from joint tax liability)

 If you file a joint return, both you and your spouse are responsible for the tax and any interest or penalties due on the return.
-This means that if one spouse does not pay the tax due, the other is responsible.
-However, you may qualify for relief from some, or all, of a tax bill issued to you and your spouse (or former spouse) if you meet the following conditions:
+However, you may qualify for relief from some, or all, of the tax, interest, and penalties relating to a tax bill issued to you and your spouse (or former spouse).

 There are three types of relief available to you: